Frank Tenney Johnson (1874-1939) Biography

 Frank Tenney Johnson was born in Coucil Bluffs, Iowa, not far from the Overland Trail.
 During his childhood, he saw the steady stream of people heading west in all forms of horse-drawn conveyance.
 This early exposure to the American West was critical in leading Johnson towards the Western landscape as an inspiration for his work.
 The resulting body of work is a moody and romantic depiction of a long-gone America, rendered in a style that has become practically a genre all its own.

-At the age of ten, Johnson moved from Iowa to Milwaukee, WI.
+At the age of fourteen, Johnson moved from Iowa to Milwaukee, WI.
 There, he took an apprenticeship with F.W.
 Heinie, a prominent panoramic painter.
 After a year with Heinie, Johnson apprenticed for Richard Lorenz, a painter and former Texas Ranger who specialized in depictions of horses and western scenes.
 It was probably during his time with Lorenz that Johnson decided to focus on western subjects himself.
 He also started illustrating for regional papers and publications, in order to save money for further training.

 Further training, as with many of the artists who populated New Mexico in the early twentieth century, took place at the Art Students League in New York, where Robert Henri, William Merritt Chase, John Twachtman, Kenneth Hayes Miller and F. Louis Mora were in the process of teaching perhaps the last great batch of pre-modernists.
 Though highly stimulated by the training, Johnson was only able to stay for five months, after which he returned to Milwaukee to work and save money in an effort to return to New York.
 He was able to do so after a time and, upon returning, established an important professional relationship with Emerson Hough, the editor of "Field & Stream" magazine.

 Frank Tenney Johnson, The Rising Moon, Oil on Canvas Board, c.
 1932, 16" x 20"